-Global earth overshoot day 2023 was August 2

-Global ecological overshoot became a reality in the early 1970s and is driven by these key factors: how much we consume, how efficiently products are made and used, how many people are living on our planet, and how much nature's ecosystems are able to produce.
+Based on National Footprint and Biocapacity Accounts 2023 Edition Global earth overshoot day 2024 was August 1st in Uzbekistan August 25, in Sweden April 10 Global ecological overshoot became a reality in the early 1970s and is driven by these key factors: how much we consume, how efficiently products are made and used, how many people are living on our planet, and how much nature's ecosystems are able to produce.
 Global biocapacity is 1.6 gha per person (in 2017).
 To support human activities today we use just over 1.6 Earths per year.
 To keep up with our level of demand by 2030 we would need the capacity of two Earths.
 This puts the well-being of many of the planet's residents at risk.

-The Planetary Boundary Concept

-Planetary Boundaries 1: A stable operating space for humanity, NATURE Vol 461.
+The Planetary Boundary Concept Planetary Boundaries 1: A stable operating space for humanity, NATURE Vol 461.
 24 September 2009.

-The Planetary Boundary Concept

-Planetary Boundaries 2: Steffen et al 2015.
+The Planetary Boundary Concept Planetary Boundaries 2: Steffen et al 2015.